mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     **Option 2**: Search through serialized Java.

     1. Set up IntelliJ with your project.
-    2. Hit CMD+Shift+F (Ctrl+Shift+F) to search in path.
+    2. Hit ++cmd+shift+f++/++ctrl+shift+f++ to search in path.
-    3. When you found a class of interest, open it in MPS via CMD+N (Ctrl+N).
+    3. When you found a class of interest, open it in MPS via ++cmd+n++/++ctrl+n++.
 The source node usually has a similar name.

-    This is great for finding editor nodes, for example, if that java class is named `Vehicle_EditorBuilder`, your source node was an editor for the `Vehicle` concept.
+    This is great for finding editor nodes, for example, if that java class is named *Vehicle_EditorBuilder*, your source node was an editor for the *Vehicle* concept.

-    **Last Resort**: Search XML model directly
+    **Last Resort**: Search XML model directly.

-    Use this only if you have no Assembly and your project doesn't open.
+    Use this only if you have no assembly and your project doesn't open.
 The serialized API is subject to change and using this should be the last barrier.

-    Then I use `ack` on the command line to find the relevant models that contain this string.
+    Then use *ack* (or a similar tool) on the command line to find the relevant models that contain this string.
 The output even contains the node id though, as in this example:

     ```
     $ ack "ack com.mbeddr.mpsutil.grammarcells"